 In Toronto, that excess demand resulted in higher rents.
 One-bedroom units were listed at $2,234 per month in February, an increase of 4.0% from a month earlier (see opening infographic), while two-bedroom units were listed at $2,651 per month, an increase of 1.4% from January.

-In Calgary, rents increased month-over-month for one-bedroom units, but declined for two-bedroom units.
-In Vancouver, both one- and two-bedroom units experienced monthly declines, but the municipality is the second most expensive market to find a rental unit in Canada.
+Rents increased month-over-month for one-bedroom Calgary rentals, but declined for two-bedroom rentals.
+In Vancouver, both one- and two-bedroom rentals experienced monthly declines, but the municipality is the second most expensive market to find a rental unit in Canada.

 Condo Rental Rates by Municipality